John Stuart Mill: Criticism

 Karl Marx, in his critique of political economy, mentioned Mill in the Grundrisse.
 Marx contended that Mill's thinking posited the categories of capital in an ahistorical fashion.

+Thomas Babington Macaulay argued that, like the Scholastic philosophers whose methods the scientific revolution superseded and discredited, Mill relied too often upon deduction from propositions whose truth was deemed axiomatic, rather than upon observed facts gleaned from practical experience.

 Economic democracy and market socialism

 Mill's main objection to socialism focused on what he saw as its destruction of competition.
 He wrote, "[W]hile I agree and sympathize with socialists in this practical portion of their aims, I utterly dissent from the most conspicuous and vehement part of their teaching—their declamations against competition."
 Though he was an egalitarian, Mill argued more for equal opportunity and placed meritocracy above all other ideals in this regard.
 He further argued that a socialist society would only be attainable through the provision of basic education for all, promoting economic democracy instead of capitalism, in the manner of substituting capitalist businesses with worker cooperatives.
 He wrote:

 The form of association, however, which if mankind continue to improve, must be expected in the end to predominate, is not that which can exist between a capitalist as chief, and work-people without a voice in the management, but the association of the labourers themselves on terms of equality, collectively owning the capital with which they carry on their operations, and working under managers elected and removable by themselves.

 In his later thought, he advocated for a cooperative economic order, an economy based on enterprises run by workers themselves in an open market, rather than the employment-wage relationship of capitalist companies, and Mill's ideas led him to be classified as an early proponent of market socialism theory.